NHTI Library Mission Statement

 In an information-intensive world, information literacy enables individuals to master content, refine and extend their investigations, become more self-directed, and assume greater control over their own learning.
 An information literate individual is able to:

-This is a regulated facility for use by NHTI students, faculty and staff only, and in addition to the following rules, lab users are expected to comply with the Computer Usage Policy.
+The NHTI Library is an academic, regulated teaching library for use by NHTI students, faculty and staff only, and in addition to the following rules, lab/computer users are expected to comply with the NHTI Computer Usage Policy.